-Amendments to the legal framework to regulate the approval of biologics are recent and being tested.
-Under the General Health Law, applicants have to prove the quality, safety and efficacy of their products, and that they meet their regulations and applicable NOMs, particularly those for good manufacturing practices for medicinal products (NOM-059-SSA1-2015) and for active ingredients (NOM-164-SSA1-2015).
+Recent amendments to the legal framework to regulate the approval of biologics are being tested.
+Under the General Health Law, applicants have to prove the quality, safety and efficacy of their products, and that they meet regulations and applicable NOMs, particularly those for good manufacturing practices for medicinal products (NOM-059-SSA1-2015) and for active ingredients (NOM-164-SSA1-2015).